 We’ve explained some of the key things to keep in mind when looking for a residential driving course.
 As a residential driving course may include some travel, it’s important to think about these before you make any plans or payment.

 The whole idea of a residential driving course is to create an environment where the student is able to receive continuous tuition for a set period of time, through one to one lessons.
 Driving for 6 hours at a go can be tiring and many driving schools attempt to maximize their profits by adding an extra student to the car to create a shared lesson.
 In doing so they are able to maximize the instructors time by teaching for 6 hours but getting paid for 12, while the student receives 3 hours effective tuition instead of 6.
 When booking your residential driving lesson ensure you enquire with the driving school as to whether lessons will be strictly one to one or shared.

+In the main residential driving, courses can be expensive.
+Although you should be paying for a high standard of tuition and an intensive lesson, it’s worthwhile checking if the advertised price includes accommodation.
+If the individual is required to source accommodation at their own expense, the total price for the lessons and accommodation may prove to be too expensive and not worth the investment.
 Residential driving courses are a great way to improve upon your driving and you should hopefully pass your test in a relatively short period of time.
-If you can dedicate the time and have the budget available, they’re definitely a course worth taking and if you would like to some additional information on available courses, fill in the form below and one of our friendly team will get back to you shortly.
+If you can dedicate the time and have the budget available, they’re definitely a course worth taking and if you would like some additional information on available courses, fill in the form below and one of our friendly team will get back to you shortly.